Does My Main Character Syndrome Make Me a Narcissist?

 For as long as I can remember, I've practiced the habit of living so deeply in my head that I see the outside world as a narrative.
 I distinctly remember narrating my experiences in my own mind in elementary school, casting myself as a character from one of my novels.

-But narcissists aren’t main characters, right?
-Narcissists are the Draco Malfoys of the story, not the leaders, whose sense of inflated self importance we deem warranted.
-In our day to day understandings of others, though, it’s natural to think of others according to how they’re relevant to ourselves, and from such a close vantage point, I’d dare say it’s difficult to tell whose self importance is valid and whose is not.
+But narcissists aren’t the main characters, right?
+Narcissists are the Draco Malfoys of the story, not the leaders, whose sense of inflated self-importance we deem warranted.
+In our day-to-day understandings of others, though, it’s natural to think of others according to how they’re relevant to ourselves, and from such a close vantage point, I’d dare say it’s difficult to tell whose self-importance is valid and whose is not.

 Is it wrong to be the main character of your own life?
 I’m reminded of a scene in The Holiday, in which Iris (Kate Winslet) accounts her romantic woes to a seasoned Hollywood screenwriter.
 He points out that in life there are two roles, that of the leading lady, and that of the best friend.
 He charges her with behaving as a best friend, even though he knows her to truly be a leading lady.
 She responds with, “You’re supposed to be the leading lady of your life, for God’s sake.”